 Interestingly, the vast majority of 14C dating carries us back to about 5,000 years, and then suddenly shows huge jumps (to 60,000 years or more).
 That is precisely the time that the Bible describes an enormous upheaval to the Earth’s climate, the Great Downpour (or flood) spoken of in Genesis chapter 6.

 If Earth really did once suffer such a global catastrophy, the atmospheric changes, changes to the ocean sediments, and fluctuations of the magnetic field would have been enormous.
-Some even speculate that the flood was partly triggered by the collapse of a ‘global water canopy’ formed by ‘stratospheric ice crystals’.
-So Bible-believers would expect the radiocarbon dating clocks to become unreliable around that time.
-Further, the unreliablity would produce much, much older dates than would actually be true.
+So Bible-believers could reasonably expect the radiocarbon dating clocks to become unreliable around that time.
+Further, if these changes meant that less cosmic radiation reached the Earth’s surface before the flood, then Radiocarbon dating would produce much, much older dates than would actually be true.

 So rather than radiocarbon dating being the best argument against the Bible timeline, it may actually fit very well.
-Therefore, whenever an object is radiocarbon dated to 5,000 years or less, we believe it.
+Therefore, whenever a human fossil or a human-made object is radiocarbon dated to 5,000 years or less, we believe it.
+If it’s dated to anything earlier, we assume it’s from the centuries immediately after the flood due to changes in the atmosphere.

 Another tool to determine the ages of ancient artifacts is luminescence dating.
 It calculates ages of objects by measuring the radiation that has accumulated in the minerals around an object, such as sand.